aibelbin/notes_s5/Data Science/MOD 3.md

 This is the type of algorithm which compares the test data with the training data and tries to find the point in the training data that is closest to the test data, this is how knn algorithm works, closesness is measured in measure of euclidean distance

+The K-Nearest Neighbors (KNN) algorithm is known as a lazy learner because it does not build an internal model during the training phase.
+Instead, it simply stores the entire training dataset and defers any processing until it needs to make a prediction.
+Here’s how K-NN works:

+•Training Phase: K-NN doesn’t actually “train” in the traditional sense— it just stores the training data.

+•Classification Phase: When new data needs to be classified, K-NN finds the K closest points in the training data to the new point and assigns it a label based on the majority label among those nearest neighbors.
+Lazy learning algorithms like K-NN are useful when the data is noisy or has a complex structure.
+However, K-NN can be slow for large datasets because it has to search through all the data points each time it makes a prediction.
+Unlike eager learning algorithms, which build a model during training, lazy learning algorithms simply store the data, making their training phase extremely quick since no processing or learning happens a

+1. Select the number of neighbors (K): The user specifies how many neighbors (K) should be considered when making a prediction.
+2. Calculate distances: For each new data point, KNN calculates the distance between that point and every point in the training dataset.
+3. Identify nearest neighbors: The algorithm identifies the K closest points (neighbors).
+4. Make a prediction: For classification tasks, KNN assigns the most common class among the nearest neighbors to the new data point.
+For regression tasks, it averages their values.

 the **partial distance method**, we compute the distance based on a subset of the n attributes.
 If this distance exceeds a threshold,